 Red River Gorge is the top attraction in all of Daniel Boone National Forest in my opinion and it’s why I recommend that no matter what you decide to do around the whole area, that this be on your mandatory exploration list!
 I even made an entire list of the best things to do in Red River Gorge to make that easier for you and as for hikes, that list does include it but my personal favorite is the Grays Arch trail.

 This area is literally 10-20 minutes away from Natural Bridge State Park and has tons of fun things you can do there.
 At the very least, start with a scenic drive around it, and see which areas have the most cars/people as they are usually where you’ll find the best hikes (or just read my post above for specific areas there to see).
-I also have a good guide on how to find easy hikes near me that can help you.

-4) Cliff diving and swimming at Red River Gorge:
+Swimming at Red River Gorge:

-Warning: Now I do recommend you be very careful with cliff jumping anywhere and in our case, the water was very dirty and we couldn’t see the bottom so when we found a good spot to cliff jump, we first got into the water and tested to see how deep it was.
+There’s one long river throughout the Red River Gorge area of Daniel Boone National Forest where you can go swimming and there’s plenty of beach areas as well as boulders you can cliff dive from.
+Now I do recommend you be very careful with cliff jumping anywhere and in our case, the water was very dirty and we couldn’t see the bottom so when we found a good spot to cliff jump, we first got into the water and tested to see how deep it was.

-5) Enjoy the beautiful overlooks of Red River Gorge:
+Overlooks of Red River Gorge:

 Scenic overlooks are plentiful at Red River Gorge too and as I said, you will see plenty of signs for trails that you can enter into with your cars.
 Some trails here are pretty short from the parking lot and will take you to some truly breathtaking views and overlooks.
 Others will connect to longer trails that take you down to the base of Red River Gorge.